marpledata/marple-installation/README.md

 6. Open a shell and authenticate with the docker registry with `docker login https://docker.getmarple.io`
 7. Open a shell inside the directory with `docker-compose.yml`
 8. Execute `docker-compose up -d` to start Marple
+9. Verify that Marple runs on the desired URL.
+Finish the setup in Marple

+## Security

+Marple runs over HTTP.
+We strongly recommend to additional security, as we do for [our own cloud offering](https://app.marpledata.com).

+Possible measures are
+- HTTPS (e.g. a reverse proxy in front of Marple)
+- VPN (to only allow authorized users to access the host)

 ## Updating